osinstom/osinstom.github.io/en/_posts/2020-01-13-ovs-afxdp-installation.md

 ## Installation of OVS_AFXDP

 According to the official documentation OVS_AFXDP requires at least kernel 5.0.0.
-I installed OVS_AFXDP in Ubuntu 18.04, which comes with kernel 5.0.0 already integrated.
-However, kernel 5.4.1 introduces important modifications to how AF_XDP works.
-Therefore, let's build and install the newer kernel (v5.5) first.
+I installed OVS_AFXDP on Ubuntu 18.10, which comes with kernel 4.18 already integrated.
+Kernel 4.18 has some initial support for XDP, but it is not sutiable for OVS_AFXDP.
+Hence, we need to install the newer kernel first.
+I recommend you to install kernel 5.4.1 because it introduces important modifications to how AF_XDP works.

 ### Building kernel with the XDP support